 - HIPAA security consulting

-The High Performance Systems (HPS) team operates and supports IU's research computing systems.
+The High Performance Systems (HPS) team operates and supports IU's research supercomputers.
 For documentation on each system, see:

 If you have a system-specific question, contact the HPS team.

 Research storage systems

-The Research Storage team operates and supports the Scholarly Data Archive (SDA) and the home directory file systems mounted on the research computing systems.
-If you have questions about the SDA or your home directory space on IU's research computing systems, or need help with HPSS tools (for example, HSI and HTAR), contact the Research Storage team.
+The Research Storage team operates and supports the Scholarly Data Archive (SDA), and home directory and Geode-Project space on IU's research supercomputers.
+If you have questions about the SDA, or your home directory or Geode-Project space, or need help with HPSS tools, such as HSI and HTAR, contact the Research Storage team.

 High performance file systems

-The High Performance File Systems (HPFS) team operates and supports the Data Capacitor II, DC-WAN2, Slate, and Slate-Project high-performance file systems that are mounted on IU's research supercomputers.
-If you have questions about using your space on DC2, DC-WAN2, Slate, or Slate-Project, contact the HPFS team.
+The High Performance File Systems (HPFS) team operates and supports the Slate and Slate-Project high-performance file systems that are mounted on IU's research supercomputers.
+If you have questions about using your Slate or Slate-Project space, contact the HPFS team.

 Advanced Visualization Lab systems and facilities

 The Advanced Visualization Lab (AVL) team operates and supports advanced media and interactive visualization systems and facilities that help IU researchers extract knowledge from their data, and enable IU students, educators, and artists express their creative visions.
 If you have questions about using an AVL system or facility, contact the AVL.

 Programming tools and scientific, statistical, and mathematical software

-The Research Applications and Deep Learning (RADL) team manages the site licenses for the scientific, statistical, and mathematical applications available on IU's research computing systems.
-If you need help or have questions about using any of the programming tools, or scientific, statistical, or mathematical applications on IU's research computing systems, contact the UITS Research Applications and Deep Learning team.
+The Research Applications and Deep Learning (RADL) team manages the site licenses for the scientific, statistical, and mathematical applications available on IU's research supercomputers.
+If you need help or have questions about using any of the programming tools, or scientific, statistical, or mathematical applications on IU's research supercomputers, contact the UITS Research Applications and Deep Learning team.

 Bioinformatics and genome analysis software

-The National Center for Genome Analysis Support (NCGAS) provides support for the bioinformatics and genome analysis software available on IU's research computing systems.
+The National Center for Genome Analysis Support (NCGAS) provides support for the bioinformatics and genome analysis software available on IU's research supercomputers.
 If you need help or have questions about using the bioinformatics and genome analysis packages at IU, contact NCGAS.